Tax Implications of Hiring Contractors Abroad: What Every Business Needs to Know

 United Kingdom

-• If a contractor operates through a personal service company (PSC) and works like an employee, IR35 applies.
+• If a contractor operates through a personal service company (PSC) and works like an employee, IR35 applies

 Canada

-You’re at risk if contractors:
+CRA red flags for misclassification.
+You're at risk if contractors:

-• Work only for your company
+• Work exclusively for your company

 • Bear no financial risk and have no opportunity for profit or loss

-• Non-resident contractors: No Canadian withholding tax applies.
+• Non-resident contractors: no Canadian withholding tax applies

-• Construction industry contractors: Payments may require Form T5018 reporting.
+• Construction industry contractors: payments may require Form T5018 reporting

 Australia